RememberOfLife/mirabel/README.md

 ## todo
 * actually use clang-format to make everything look uniform
 * sound
-* replace direct_draw with a maintained fork of [nanovg](https://github.com/inniyah/nanovg), or some other basic drawing library
+* main_ctrl should be a context object (low prio)

 ## ideas
 * meta gui window snapping/anchoring?

 ## problems
 * make games,frontends,engines dynamically loadable as plugins
+* engine compatiblity
+  * inbuilt engine works with everything
+  * e.g. uci-engine is a wrapper for an executable that can be specified via an option
   * engine compatiblity for arbitrary files?
-* how does the built in engine deliver its moves to the enginethread
-* how are options within the gamestate config window passed?
 * local docs / game rule window, per variant? images/graphic representations?
+  * load rules from res?
 * how to handle game notation window and past game states keeping? (definitely want to skip around in past states)
+  * history manager is owned by the notation/history metagui window, which also offers loading+saving of notation files
 * design networking structure for offline/online server play
+  * SDL_net for tcp connections
+* should the frontend config menu do loading/unloading like the game (i.e. with dedicated buttons) instead of immediately upon selection?
+* collect ideas and integrations in an extra section that will fall under lobby logic for online/offline play

-# integration workflow
+### integration workflow

-FIXES:
 * ==> gamestate is passed to ctx on creation and loading of other games through ctx.loadgamestate(gamestate)
   * ctx keeps pointer to the gamestate it is supposed to render
   * watch out to make them all compatible by gametype they support